-My wife, Ayu, used to express her feelings for me through her cooking.
-Unconsciously.
+My wife, Ayu, expresses her feelings for me through her cooking.

 I first tasted this behavior at our wedding.
 That day, possibly the happiest of her life, she arranged a whole tray of sushi — salmon, sea urchin, herring roe — to rival those served in fancy restaurants.
 It stirred me up.
 Who cooks right after exchanging marriage vows?

 When upset, Ayu’s culinary choices became stingy.
 On one occasion, after we’d had an ugly fight, she gave me an apple with a fork stuck in it like a shovel on a pile of dirt.
 She had eaten dinner first.

 Wide-eyed, I asked her, “Is this a joke?”

 “It’s called a diet.”
 Readjusting her sprouting bun, she sat across from me at the kotatsu table.
 We always pulled it out during winter to eat cozily in its futon.